shyedhu/pytest-automation-framework/README.md

 ```

-# To Run PyTests in Parallel
+To run pytest in Parallel.
+For the installation, we shall execute the command

 ```console